yseulthb/yseulthb.github.io/_pages/research.md

 <!-- * Society for Neuroscience (2018) -->

 ### Attended Workshop & Summer schools
-* 2022 (August): **Brains, Minds, & Machines**, an intensive three-week course on the problem of intelligence, how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines (Woods Hole, MA).
+* 2022 (August): **Brains, Minds, & Machines** (Woods Hole, MA), an intensive three-week course on the problem of intelligence, how the brain produces intelligent behavior and how we may be able to replicate intelligence in machines.
 Personal project on multi-agent reinforcement learning. [[Course description]](https://cbmm.mit.edu/summer-school/2022)
 * 2021 (August): **Neuromatch Academy: Deep Learning**, a 3-week intensive summer school comprising tutorials and group projects organised by [Neuromatch](https://neuromatch.io/) (online). [[Syllabus]](https://deeplearning.neuromatch.io/tutorials/intro.html).
 Group project: "Assessing the robustness against word permutations of CNNs and LSTMs in semantic similarity learning".
 * 2020 (June): **2020 Lincoln Animal Cognition Conference**, organised by the Doctoral School of the University of Lincoln, UK (online).
 * 2018 (November): **2018 Primate Welfare Meeting**, organised by the NC3Rs in London, UK.